jorgegildev/meli-test-api/README.md

 ## Support

-Meli Api is an MIT-licensed open source project.
+Meli Api is an GNU-licensed open source project.

 ## Stay in touch